Navigation: »No topics above this level«

 Disable any scanning of POP3/IMAP or SMTP protocols/streams.
 This option is often described as "Scan incoming/outgoing mail".

-The specific behavior varies a bit depending on the anti-virus software you use.
+The specific behavior varies depending on the anti virus software you use.

 GData